Logo Voyage

 Get around the village on foot, and also the islands in the bay: they're too small to merit a bike.
 You need wheels to reach Skibbereen as the road is narrow and busy with no sidewalk.

 - Sherkin Island ferry sails hourly, 10 min.
-Adult return is €12, child €4.
+Adult return is €15, child €4.

 - Cape Clear ferry sails 2-4 times a day, 40 min.
-Adult return is €18, child €8.
+Adult return is €20, child €9.
 They also sail to Cape Clear from Schull, and operate trips to Fastnet.

 See

-• 1 Dún na Séad Castle (Baltimore Castle).
-Daily 11AM-6PM.
+• 1 Dún na Séad Castle, Village Moorings P81 X968.
+Apr-Oct daily 10AM-5PM.
 This castle overlooking the harbour has been destroyed and rebuilt multiple times.
 The name means "fort of the jewels", presumably because it collected taxes from visiting vessels.
 The present building is a tower house from 1620: it fell derelict in the 20th century then was restored as a private residence.
 It's partly open for visits, and the Great Hall has an exhibition on local piracy, but you mainly come for the views from the battlements.
-Adult €5.
+Adult €6, child free.
 Dunasead Castle (Q5314093) on Wikidata Dunasead Castle on Wikipedia

-• 3 Spain Tower is a 19th-century lookout, though it was Napoleon rather than Spain they were anxious about.
-The landowner has blocked access to the tower but you can admire the view.
-Also inaccessible is the "29 EIRE" marker 200 m south.
-These were set up around the coast during World War II, from #1 at Dundalk clockwise to #82 at Malin Head, to show aircraft that they were flying over neutral Ireland.
+• 29 EIRE is a marker 200 m south of the tower.
+These were placed around the coast during World War II, from #1 at Dundalk clockwise to #82 at Malin Head, to show aircraft that they were flying over neutral Ireland.

 • 4 Lough Hyne 5 km east of the village is a lake almost completely closed off from the sea, so the tides rush in and out through rapids.
 It's a nature reserve.